swiftlang/swift-org-website/documentation/articles/zero-to-swift-nvim.md

 ![LSP-driven autocomplete completing the Foundation module](/assets/images/zero-to-swift-nvim/LSP-Autocomplete.png)

 We will use `nvim-cmp` to act as the autocomplete mechanism.
-We'll start by telling Lazy to download the package and to load it lazily when we enter insert mode since you don't need autocompletion if you're not editing the file.
+We'll start by telling _lazy.nvim_ to download the package and to load it lazily when we enter insert mode since you don't need autocompletion if you're not editing the file.

 ```lua